 Wash out or rinse your mouth with warm water, especially if there’s been contact with another individual, the ground or any other surface.
 Do this very carefully and gently to avoid further injury.
 If any cloth or gauze is used, ensure it’s clean and sterile.

 3. Reduce The Swelling & Pain

 Use an icepack or cold compress to reduce swelling.
 Take aspirin for the pain, as well as an anti-inflammatory to alleviate the swelling.
 Make certain that you only consume medication that’s known to you to prevent side-effects or adverse reactions.

 If you’ve had a tooth knocked out of place, try to ease it back into its socket using your fingertips.
 Avoid touching the root as this will cause further pain and nerve damage.
 Rather only handle the tooth by the crown.
 Don’t force the tooth back into place, instead just gentle maneuver it as best you can.
 You can also bite down on it softly to hold it in place.

 5. Handling A Tooth No Longer Anchored To Your Mouth

 If the tooth cannot be repositioned in the mouth, handle it with care and take it with you to the dentist (if it’s intact).
-Wrap it in a clean piece of gauze immersed in milk if these resources are available, or else try your best to keep it clean and moist.
+Wrap it in a clean piece of gauze immersed in milk if these resources are available, or else keep it clean and moist.